utahsaint-org/Hackers-Challenge-Walkthroughs/2023 SAINTCON/Crypto/strongcrypto/README.md

 to make this attack imposible, one such factor is padding.
 This ensures that encrypting the same input twice does not yield the same output twice.

-Also, knowing that tools like quipquip exist makes life much easier.
+Also, knowing that tools like [quipqiup](https://quipqiup.com/) exist makes life much easier.